Learn more about how I create unit studies and how hoopla digital can help you in your quest for creating STEAM focused lesson plans.

 Sensory bins are and excellent tool that can be created easily and inexpensively.
 Not only are they fun to make and play with but the benefits of using sensory bins in your homeschool are numerous.
 One of the easiest and least expensive sensory bins to make is a Rainbow Rice Sensory Bin.
 Just like the name implies, you’ll use rice, and a few other materials.

-Art & craft projects are supposed to inspire creativity in children, but they don’t have to remain limited to only the traditional origami, collages, and coloring projects.
-You can introduce a number of off-beat projects to their curriculum that goes beyond the usual and teach them craftwork that is not only creative but quite useful as well.
+Don’t limit art projects to only the traditional origami, collages, and coloring page.
+You can introduce a number of off-beat projects to their curriculum that goes beyond the usual!

 It doesn’t matter if you are a new homeschooler or a veteran, choosing the right curriculum can be overwhelming.
 There are so many choices!
 What fits with your child’s learning style?
 Which one delivers more challenging content?
 Which one fits your philosophy of education?
 While the ultimate decision is up to you, a good place to start is to read reviews and ask around for some homeschool curriculum advice.